superpanic/PointView/README.md

 (add (+) `Wrapper Extension` if property is missing!)
 Set property value to: `aip`

+## Use notes for debug output
+I used the Attributes panel for debug output.
+Each Illustrator object can have a user note (string) that is displayed in the Attributes panel.
+This is usually empty, and can be set with `SetNote` from the `AIArtSuite`.

 # Plug-in notifiers and timers
 Plug-in notifiers and timers are used by a plug-in to have Illustrator inform it of certain events.